Three SaaS tools, two spreadsheets, and a Durham study coordinator holding it all together by hand

 Exactly what you get

 Software that encodes your firm's actual edge, the differentiated way you run a study, sample pipeline, or research program, so it's no longer a coordinator gluing tools by hand.
 It integrates the commodity SaaS you keep, automates the manual steps, and scales without new headcount.
-It typically connects to your CRM (Customer Relationship Management) for relationships, ERP (Enterprise Resource Planning) for finance, inventory management software for samples, and business intelligence dashboards for progress.
+It typically connects to your CRM (Customer Relationship Management) for relationships, ERP (Enterprise Resource Planning) for finance, inventory management software for samples, and business intelligence (BI) dashboards for progress.

 How to choose a developer in Durham